Vision rooted in belief.

-In 2014, Carmita founded the Surge Institute, an education leadership accelerator with a simple but important mission: Develop and elevate leaders of color who create transformative change for children, families, and communities.
+In 2014, Carmita founded the Surge Institute, an education leadership accelerator with a simple but important mission: Educate and develop leaders of color who create transformative change for young people, their families and our broader communities.

 The Institute’s signature program, the Surge Fellowship was designed to identify and groom emerging diverse talent and empower them to change the landscape of education by providing them with a unique leadership development experience.
 We go beyond training.
 We connect, support and elevate; and we do it all in love and through community.

-Since the Fellowship’s launch in April 2015, Surge boasts a family of 128 Surge Alumni nationally and current cohorts of emerging leaders of color in Oakland, Kansas City and Chicago.
+Since the Fellowship’s launch in April 2015, Surge boasts a family of 230 Surge Alumni nationally and current cohorts of emerging leaders of color in Chicago, Oakland, Kansas City, and Indianapolis.

 “What has been most impactful about Surge is the collective power of the group,” said Dawn Hicks, 2017 Surge Alumna and School Leadership Coach at UChicago Impact.
 “Society creates a narrative that there is not enough room for all of us at the table and encourages people of color to work against each other.
 Surge has destroyed that narrative and replaced it with the truth; there is more than enough room for all of us to shine.
 In fact, working together in love and encouragement and continuing to propel each other is the only way the job of fighting for equity can be done.”